malc0mn/ptp-ip/README.md

 This command is intended for reverse engineering and/or debugging purposes.
 It takes two parameters in hexadecimal form: the first one is the operation code to execute, and the second one is a parameter for the operation.
-Whether or not this parameter is mandatory depends on the operation being executed.
+Whether or not this second parameter is mandatory depends on the operation being executed.
 An example would be to describe (`0x1014`) a responder's image size property (`0x5003`) by calling:
 ```text
 opreq 0x1015 0x5003
 ```
-The output will always be a hexadecimal dump of the packets received from the responder.
+The output will always be a **hexadecimal dump** of the packets received from the responder.

+See *server mode* below for example output.

 #### `set`
 This command will set a property on the camera to the requested value.
-The parameter defining the property can be a hexadecimal property code, like `0x5005`, or a unified property name.
+The first parameter indicating the property to be set, can be a hexadecimal property code, like `0x5005`, or a unified property name.
 The currently supported names are:
 1. `delay`
 2. `effect`
 3. `exposure`